 To receive SSDI, you must be able to prove that:

 - You have a medical condition that keeps you from working.

 - And you meet the minimal requirements for paying into Social Security through taxes on your income.

-Your application is reviewed by the Social Security Administration (SSA).
+- Your application gets reviewed by the Social Security Administration (SSA).
 If the SSA approves your application, you’ll begin receiving regular SSDI payments.

-This system is not perfect, however, and it’s common for those who really need SSDI to get their application denied.
-(Currently, around 60% of Social Security Disability claims in Georgia are denied.)
+However, this system is not perfect, and it’s common for those who really need SSDI to get their application denied.
+Currently, around 60% of Social Security Disability claims in Georgia get rejected.
 If that happens, you usually have 60 days from receiving your denial notice to appeal.

 to find a John Foy office near you